 Patient feedback, both from FFT and real time patient experience surveys are routinely provided directly to ward and department managers on a monthly basis which include individual comments.
-Key metrics are included in the Quality Scorecard provided to the Trust Board.
+Depending on the sample size, some feedback is provided quarterly.
+Key metrics are included in the quality scorecard provided to the Trust Board.
 Each ward displays the FFT score for that ward for patients and staff to see.